A certificate of deposit can be a safe place to park your cash investments to avoid stock market volatility.

 Yield Pledge CD

-Once again, you’ll want to select a minimum 12-month term to get an interest rate of 2.45% or better.
-Otherwise, it’s possible to get a better rate in a high yield savings account or money market account.
+If you’re not sure about locking your money up for a specified amount of time, it’s possible to get a great rate in a high yield savings account or money market account.

 5. Live Oak Bank